Divide-By-0/blog/content/posts/travel.md

       - **Ginto Express**: $15 udon/curry bowls north of Mission, that taste just like they do in Japan.
       - **Dandelion Chocolate**: My roommate [recommends this place's hot/drinking chocolate](https://www.rhotter.com/posts/hot-chocolate), and I thought the interior was pretty cute too.
       - **Campton Place Bar and Bistro**: This place had super unique Indian-inspired food, and lunch was actually surprisingly affordable ($25ish?) and easy to reserve -- cheapest two Michelin stars I've ever eaten.
+      - **Trestle**: At $60 for 3 course meal and $75 total for 4 courses (I think it's worth it for the 4th very tasty pasta), it's probably one of the more affordable fine dining places I've been to in SF.
+We booked our table that morning and it was the only one available.
+      - Restaurants I want to try: Georgian Cheese Boat (Kachipuri is super tasty), Jack & Remi are Michelin starred pastry chefs running an ice cream shop, Che Fico has a [famous sourdough pineapple pizza and tasty looking pasta](https://thebolditalic.com/che-fico-is-a-restaurant-reborn-post-pandemic-6e39351d9973), Noodle in a Haystack is ramen-inspired tasting menus, Dalida has a Turkish tasting menu with pomegranate in their Manti sauce, mattina has chocolate bruschetta and balsamic ravioli, and Kiln was made by the people who made Sons and Daughters.
     - Experiences
       - **The Interval at Long Now**: Haven’t been yet, but it's a café, bar, museum, and the home of The Long Now Foundation, which fosters long-term thinking.
       - **Noisebridge**: Haven't been yet, an [open hackerspace](https://www.noisebridge.net/wiki/Noisebridge?curius=1419,1274,30) that seems interesting.